HELLLabs/website/README.md

 This repo is for the purpose of collaboration the website project for [HELL Labs](http://helllabs.in).
   _Start working for the front page of the website on `index.php` file.
-It already contains the necessary templating for a HTML5 website.__
+It already contains the necessary templating for a HTML5 website._

-# How-to?
-### Just starting up? following these steps to get going...
+## Just starting up? following these steps to get going...
 ---
 ### Step 1
 Clone the repo by `git clone git@bitbucket.org:HELL_Labs/website.git`